 Unless specifically noted in the program description on this website, grades students earn while on their study abroad abroad will appear on the official transcript, but will not be calculated into the cumulative GPA.
 This policy will not apply to Tulane faculty-led summer programs, or to courses completed in study abroad programs offered through the Freeman School of Business.

-To receive Tulane credit for coursework abroad, students must complete the program and submit all materials and assignments to their instructors by the end of the last day of class, take scheduled examinations, and complete their study abroad program evaluation through OSA.
+To receive Tulane credit for coursework abroad, students must complete the program and submit all materials and assignments to their host instructors by the end of the last day of class, take scheduled examinations, and complete their study abroad program evaluation through OSA.
 Students are strongly encouraged to retain a personal copy of all work submitted abroad and relevant course syllabi until all grades and courses have been posted to the official Tulane transcript.
+We recommend uploading them into a cloud file storage system, such as Box or Drive, to ensure they do not get lost.
 The process to transfer credit from your study abroad program to your Tulane record may take up to four months, depending on the receipt of the transcript from the program provider or host institution.
 Students planning to graduate the semester of or immediately after their study abroad should take this into consideration.

 If you would like major, minor, or NTC core credit, you must meet with the appropriate departmental advisor to have them complete the Course Equivalency Form.
 Often, faculty wish to see syllabi from the courses abroad, and sometimes also want to see papers that you wrote or exams that you took.
 Make sure to bring those items with you back to New Orleans if you are going to seek major or minor credit!
 Bear in mind that depending on the department and host country language, you may need to translate course materials in order to submit them for credit transfer.